 Operation Target Tilapia

-Eight Tilapia were caught and other activities included the release of 150 barramundi fingerlings (natural predators of the Tilapia), revegetation of a drainage line into the Gooseponds, and a series of educational presentations.
+Eight Tilapia were caught, and other activities included the release of 150 barramundi fingerlings (natural predators of the Tilapia), revegetation of a drainage line into the Gooseponds, and a series of educational presentations.

-Prizes were given away for the biggest, first and most Tilapia caught, as well as lucky door prizes donated by a range of local organisations.
+Prizes were given away for the biggest, first, and most Tilapia caught, as well as lucky door prizes donated by a range of local organisations.

 Coastcare Kids: Threats to our Wildlife

-During school holidays Coastcare events have provided free and interactive activities with the theme ‘Threats to our wildlife’ for children aged 5 to 10.
+During school holidays Coastcare events provided free and interactive activities with the theme ‘Threats to our wildlife’ for children aged 5 to 10.
 A total of 18 families (49 participants) joined in the fun.

 Mackay Regional Council, Mackay and District Turtle Watch Association, Birdlife Mackay, and the Great Barrier Reef Marine Park Authority each ran an activity station.
 The focus of the event was biodiversity, with children learning about some of the threats that our native wildlife face, including marine debris, disturbance to migrations, and climate change.
-At the end of activities, prizes were given out to standout participants.
+At the end of activities, prizes were given to standout participants.
 These quizzes proved that the key themes of the day had been received by the children!
 Reef Catchments also provided a pizza lunch for the families.